johnsdean/DAP-public/translatorsHowTo.md

   ![Code Beautify](codeBeautify.png)

-- After editing your code in the left panel, click the JSON Validator checkmark button (&check;) to validate your code.
+- After editing your code in the left panel, click the JSON Validator checkmark button (✓) to validate your code.
   If you get a “Valid JSON” message, that means there are no errors.
   If you get error messages, fix the errors.
 - Click the Beautify button.
 If you’re happy with the beautified result in the right panel, click the right panel’s download icon and save your file locally.